Sofia Coppola: 2020–present

-It was based on allegations Priscilla made in her 1985 memoir.
-Unlike the film Elvis (2022) by Baz Luhrmann, the film does not portray Elvis as positively or much of his successful career.
-Instead, it portrays Elvis' "darker, domestic side".
+It was based on Priscilla Presley's experience meeting Elvis and living in Graceland as described in her 1985 memoir.
+Unlike the film Elvis (2022) by Baz Luhrmann, the film does not portray Presley as positively or much of his successful career.
+Instead, it portrays his "darker, domestic side".
 Coppola was more interested in showing Priscilla's side of their relationship, highlighting the terror of Elvis' physical and emotional abuse towards Priscilla.

 The film received positive reviews, with Rolling Stone declaring the film to be her best since Lost in Translation.
 David Rooney of The Hollywood Reporter wrote, "Coppola has always been a filmmaker who coaxes out feelings rather than blasts them with emphatic declarations, and the nuanced restraint of her writing and direction here are very much points in Priscilla's favor."

 Coppola stated that she used her teenage years growing up in the Bay Area to inform her position in this role.
 She stated specifically about her time as a teenager, "I just remember everything being epic and important and with a lot of feeling and driving around and listening to music.
 Your senses are more heightened or something."

-However, the film's portrayal of Elvis was criticized by Lisa Marie Presley, who informed Coppola in emails that her parts of her portrayal of Elvis didn't even match what Priscilla initially claimed.
+However, the film's portrayal of Elvis was criticized by Lisa Marie Presley, who informed Coppola in emails that her parts of her portrayal of Elvis did not even match what Priscilla initially claimed.
+However, according to Coppola, after seeing the final cut of the film, Priscilla said, "Cailee, really — that's how I felt."